YasminElgendi/Search-Engine/README.txt

 A crawler based search engine implemented using java and spring framework for the web interface

 Notes:
-For this project to run mongodb should be installed ans setup
+For this project to run mongodb should be installed and setup

 HOW TO RUN THE APPLICATION:
 -> Open preferred IDE fo java